The glucose tolerance test is a lab test to check how your body breaks down sugar.

 Glucose is the sugar the body uses for energy.
 Patients with untreated diabetes have high blood glucose levels.
 Glucose tolerance tests are one of the tools used to diagnose diabetes.

 A blood glucose level that is higher than normal can be used to diagnose type 2 diabetes or high blood glucose during pregnancy (gestational diabetes).
 Insulin level may also be measured.
 (Insulin is the hormone produced by the pancreas that moves glucose from the blood into cells.)

 The oral glucose tolerance test is used to screen pregnant women for gestational diabetes between 24 and 28 weeks of pregnancy.
 It may also be used when the disease is suspected, even though fasting blood glucose level is normal.

 Normal blood values for a 75-gram oral glucose tolerance test used to check for type 2 diabetes in those who are not pregnant:

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-Higher-than-normal levels of glucose may mean you have prediabetes, diabetes, or gestational diabetes.
+A glucose level than is higher than normal may mean you have prediabetes, diabetes, or gestational diabetes.

-Between 140 - 200 mg/dL is called impaired glucose tolerance.
+Between 140 and 200 mg/dL is called impaired glucose tolerance.
 Your doctor may call this "prediabetes."
-It means you are at increased risk for developing diabetes.
+It means you are at increased risk of developing diabetes over time.

 A glucose level of 200 mg/dL or higher is a sign of diabetes.

-However, high glucose levels may be related to another medical problem (for example, Cushing syndrome).
+A high glucose level may be related to another medical problem (for example, Cushing syndrome).